pramindanata/sejuta-cita-tech-test/README.md

 Note: *Current implementation uses Digital Ocean Kubernetes service*

+Some objects need opaque `APP_SECRET` value from secret object named `app-secret`.
+Make sure to create this `app-secret` object in K8S cluster by running `kubectl create secret` command, for example:

 Before applying K8S config files to prod cluster, change hostname values inside `./k8s/prod/ingress.yml` to the name that will be used.
 Change the value of this properties:

 - `spec.rules[].host`